allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 ![Delivery rate](/img/articles/2017-03-03-hermes-max-rate/dc_delivery.png)

-Until 13:45, before we deployed the fixed version, the traffic was around 1,2K reqs/s.
+Until 13:45, before we deployed the fixed version, the traffic was around 1.2K reqs/s.

 After the rate limit was split evenly, the active DC got around 500 reqs/s limit.
 That, as can be observed, has impacted the delivery.

 The messages in the queue piled up and the lag was growing.
-Around 17:15 we deployed the version with new algorithm and around 17:45 bumped the rate limit to 5000 reqs/s to consume the lag.
+Around 17:15 we deployed the version with the new algorithm and around 17:45 bumped the rate limit to 5000 reqs/s to consume the lag.

 ![Output rate](/img/articles/2017-03-03-hermes-max-rate/dc_output.png)